 If you have any other health conditions, you may also need to consider those when you plan your diet.
 Talk with your doctor or dietitian if you have any questions.

 Coping and support

-Living with phenylketonuria can be challenging.
+Living with PKU can be challenging.
 These strategies may help:

 - Get help with menu planning.
 A registered dietitian with experience in PKU can help you devise delicious low-phenylalanine dinners.
 He or she may also have great ideas for holiday meals and birthdays.

 - Plan ahead when you eat out.
 A meal at the local restaurant gives you a break from the kitchen and can be fun for the whole family.
 Most places offer something that fits into the PKU diet.
 But you may want to call ahead and ask about the menu or bring food from home.

 - Find sources of financial aid.
 Ask your doctor or dietitian if there are programs or insurance plans that help cover the high costs of formula and low-protein foods.
 Also, see if your local school lunch program will accommodate special dietary needs.

 - Don't focus on food.
 Encourage children with PKU to focus on sports, music or favorite hobbies, not on just what they can and can't eat.
 Also consider creating holiday traditions that center on special projects and activities, not just food.

 - Let your child help manage his or her diet as early as possible.
 Toddlers can make choices about which cereal, fruit or vegetable they'd like to eat and help measure out portions.
 They can also help themselves to pre-measured snacks.
 Older children can help with menu planning, pack their own lunches and keep their own food records.